Daniil-Pozdnyakov/MeSoundChecker/README.md

 That script check service every minute.
 Duration after start: 1 - 1.5 minutes.
 That normal, just wait and after full run push up terminal window.
 You can see all information in terminal.

--Last update: last check time
+- Last update: last check time
--Ignore list: contains services where sound alert not need (You can add services in code search list "ignore_list" in "def main()".
+- Ignore list: contains services where sound alert not need (You can add services in code search list "ignore_list" in "def main()".
 And you can add service after alert).
 You continue see services in "Down Pingdom" and in "Down New Relic".
--Warning list: Services and down time.
+- Warning list: Services and down time.
 After 5 minutes will launch alert.
 Ignoring services not can show in that list.
--Down on New Relic: down New Relic services
+- Down on New Relic: down New Relic services
--Down on Pingdom: down Pingdom services
+- Down on Pingdom: down Pingdom services

 Alert will run "audio.mp3" in project folder.
 You can replace sound on another with "audio.mp3" name.